Raihanki/fourauth/README.md

 ---

 # 🚧 Status
-⚠️ This project is currently in MVP stage.
+⚠️ fourauth is currently in early development (`v0.x`) and may introduce breaking changes before `v1.0.0`.

-Expect changes and improvements.

 # 🚀 Installation